rmello4d/TheSustainableDeveloper/the_yogi_machine.md

 After sleeping for 8 hours we feel recharged.

 Now lets go back and imagine the Yogi.
 His posture is balanced.
 His muscles are relaxed to the minimal effort.
 His brain is going layer by layer to a deep state of meditation or relaxation.
-Since he is not asleep, he may decide to breathe a notch up and get a bit more oxygen and energy.
+To go even further, consciously he decides to breathe a notch up and get even more oxygen and energy.

 After awhile, he turns into those radiant beams of light.